CLASH STASH CUTS CRAP

 BY DON ALLRED

 More clearly than ever, these songs embody the risks and payoffs of conflict.
-On "One More Time/One More Dub," ex-Voidoid Ivan Julian tilts galaxies of guitar through rippling immersions led by Iranian-American chanteuse Haale, as his bass pushes notes almost deeper than feeling, with constant harassment from ex-Lounge Lizard Dougie Bowne's drums.
+On "One More Time/One More Dub," ex-Voidoid Ivan Julian tilts galaxies of guitar through rippling immersions led by Iranian-American singer Haale, as his bass pushes notes almost deeper than feeling, with constant harassment from ex-Lounge Lizard Dougie Bowne's drums.
 Julian also deploys guitar on "The Call Up," one of the original set's strongest tracks.
-Here, re-tuned voices still keen warnings to "young people down through the ages," while The Lothars' ancient Space Age theramins swoop like patrols of lost souls pressed into service over grinding post–Oil Age reggae beats.
+Here, re-tuned voice keen Clash warnings to "young people down through the ages," while The Lothars' ancient Space Age theramins swoop like patrols of lost souls pressed into service over grinding post–Oil Age reggae beats.
 Project only stumbles when it stays passively close to original versions—unlike Wreckless Eric, rattling and wailing through what was once a little too sweet, "Stepping out a rhythm that can take the tension on/Stepping in and out of that crooked, crooked beat!"

 0 Comments: